AvivC/RibbonLang/docs/guide.md

 # Programming in Ribbon

+This page is a general guide for writing code in Ribbon.

+To see an example of a real use of Ribbon, please check out [the source code for this 2D game written entirely in Ribbon](../src/game).

 ### Datatypes

 Ribbon has two types of data types - values and objects.
 Values are immutable and live on the stack.
 Objects are often mutable,